ATHLETES:

 Women’s Novice Coach

 Coach Lim started his coaching career at the Thomas Jefferson High School for Science and Technology in 1990 and continued there for three decades.
-After a brief stop at Colgan, he joined the Woodson Crew Coaching Staff in 2020.
+After a brief stop at Colgan, he joined the Woodson Rowing Coaching Staff in 2020.

 Ron Lim rowed at TC Williams from 1976 to 1978.
 After an undefeated season playing tennis as a freshman, he had a horrible season including two 0-9 losses.
 A bunch of friends, who were rowing, urged him to see if the rowing coaches would take him.
 As Coach Lim says, ‘thank goodness, they said yes.’
 In 1978, the team had both a Varsity 8 and a Varsity 4.
 Lim was in the Varsity 4 that placed second at Regional, third at Stotesbury and 5th at Nationals, often rowing against teams who rowed their top 4 in Varsity 4.